Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 - Pick OU:

-Iowa State has a 16-15-0 record against the spread so far this season compared to Pittsburgh, who is 20-11-0 ATS.
-In terms of hitting the over, games involving the Cyclones are 10-21-0 and the Panthers are 20-11-0.
-The teams combine to score 144 points per game, 13.5 more points than this matchup's total.
-In the past 10 games, Iowa State is 3-7 against the spread and 3-7 overall while Pittsburgh has gone 6-4 against the spread and 6-4 overall.
+Iowa State is 16-15-0 against the spread this season compared to Pittsburgh's 20-11-0 ATS record.
+The Cyclones are 10-21-0 and the Panthers are 20-11-0 in terms of going over the point total.
+The two teams score 144 points per game, 12.5 more points than this matchup's total.
+Iowa State is 3-7 against the spread and 3-7 overall over its last 10 games, while Pittsburgh has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.